 5. Responsive: What can web design respond to, you ask?
 To the type of device that it’s viewed with, of course.
 With the rise of mobile and tablet web usage, responsive design – web design that makes sure your site looks great on all devices – is a key condition when designing a website.
 In case you’re wondering how to do this with Wix, check out our mobile optimization tool.

 6. Flat Design: This is a design philosophy that promotes simplicity and functionality.
 Quite literally, flat means design that has no dimensional depth.
-Instead of designing elements that look like you can reach out and grab them, flat design goes back to the basics of graphics – bright colors, primitive shapes, icons, etc. For further reading on flat design, check this out.
+Instead of designing elements that look like you can reach out and grab them, flat design goes back to the basics of graphics – bright colors, primitive shapes, icons, etc.

 7. Skeuomorphism: Complicated word, but definitely an important one.
 Skeuomorphism is almost the opposite of flat design.
 Remember Apple’s old iOS design that was filled with apps and graphics that looked like they were taken from real life (the compass, the newsstand, the calendar…)?
 That’s what skeuomorphism is all about.
 After enjoying popularity for several years, skeuomorphism seems to be dying out recently.